Al-Ula: History

+Prehistory

 The oasis of al-Ula has had permanent human settlement since 5000 BCE, through the Bronze Age.

+Pre-Islamic times

 The walled city of al-Ula was founded as an oasis in the desert valley, with fertile soil and plenty of water.
 It was located along Incense trade route, the network of routes that facilitated the trading of spices, silk and other luxury items through the Kingdom of Aksum, Arabia, Egypt, and India.
 The oasis of al-Ula stands on the site of the Biblical city of Dedan but was founded with the ancient North Arabian kingdom of Lihyan, which ruled from the 5th to 2nd century BCE.

 The older history of the oasis has been divided into several phases.
 The Dedanite kingdom spans the 7th and 6th centuries BCE.
 Dedan is mentioned in the Harran Stela.
 In these it is told how Nabonidus, last ruler of the Neo-Babylonian Empire, made a military campaign to northern Arabia in 552 BCE or somewhat later, conquering Tayma, Dedan, and Yathrib (now Medina).
 It is thought that around the turn of the 5th century BCE, the kingdom became hereditary.